Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:model} outlines the model, estimation procedure, and architecture.
-Section~\ref{sec:data} describes the data and evaluation design, including the autoencoder for macroeconomic state extraction.
-Section~\ref{sec:empirical} presents empirical results on predictive performance, macroeconomic embeddings, and portfolio-based pricing implications.
-Section~\ref{sec:dissecting} investigates the pricing content of the approximated consensuses using regression and GRS tests.
+Section~\ref{sec:empirical} presents empirical results on predictive performance, portfolio-based economic implications, and the pricing content of the approximated consensuses.
 Section~\ref{sec:conclusion} concludes.
 The Internet Appendix provides additional robustness analyses and supplementary results.